What we know about the agreement for detained South Korean workers to return home

 The workers detained Thursday worked at the Hyundai Metaplant in Ellabell, Georgia – about 25 miles west of Savannah.

-The sprawling, 2,900-acre facility has two parts: a Hyundai electric vehicle manufacturing site, and an EV battery plant that’s a joint venture between Hyundai and LG.
+The 2,900-acre complex has two parts: a Hyundai electric vehicle manufacturing site, and an EV battery plant still under construction that is a joint venture between Hyundai and LG.
+The plant was projected to employ up to 8,500 people when complete.

+The raid halted construction of the EV battery plant, The Associated Press reported.

 In 2022, Hyundai announced an agreement with the state of Georgia to build Hyundai’s “first dedicated fully electrified vehicle and battery manufacturing facilities in the United States” in Bryan County, the company said.